camunda/camunda-archetypes/camunda-archetype-engine-plugin/src/main/resources/archetype-resources/README.md

 ${symbol_pound}${symbol_pound} How to use it?
 To get started refer to `InMemoryH2Test` and `camunda.cfg.xml`.
-For using it in production you have to [integrate the plugin into your Camunda BPM configuration](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-engine-plugins/).
+For using it in production you have to [integrate the plugin into your Camunda Platform configuration](https://docs.camunda.org/manual/latest/user-guide/process-engine/process-engine-plugins/).

 ${symbol_pound}${symbol_pound} Environment Restrictions
-Built and tested against Camunda BPM version ${camunda-version}.
+Built and tested against Camunda Platform version ${camunda-version}.

 ${symbol_pound}${symbol_pound} Known Limitations